 Lifting the stakes

-I lived in Blantyre, Malawi for a while until God put another assignment on my plate.
+I lived in Blantyre, Malawi, for a while until God put another assignment on my plate.
 Then, I had to pack up those 13 pieces of luggage once again.
-I went the uncomfortable process of lifting up the stakes of my “tent“ and move on.
+I went through the uncomfortable process of lifting up the stakes of my “tent” and moving on.
 As uncomfortable as the process has been and surely will be again, there is not a city on this earth where I will finally rest as I will when I enter that Heavenly City and really put my roots down.